ENCCS/performance-programming/content/compilers.rst

 For multidimensional arrays, things are somewhat trickier.
 In order to be able to find elements efficiently based on their indices, the layout must be regular.
-The two most common layouts are *row major* and *column major* and as luck would have it, C and Fortran are different in this respect.
+The two most common layouts are *row major* and *column major* and, as luck would have it, C and Fortran are different in this respect.
 Well, Fortran is different.
 Almost all other languages feature row major layout like C. Here is what the two layouts look like: